apat20/Task-Oriented-Grasping/README.md

-# Task Oriented Grasping with Point Cloud Representation of Objects
+# Task-Oriented Grasping with Point Cloud Representation of Objects
 In Proceedings IROS 2023 [paper][video]

 This is the Python Implementation of neural network-based task-oriented grasp synthesis on object point clouds described in our IROS 2023 paper.